Meet the Board of Directors & Staff

 Gabe Petrocelli ○ BOARD MEMBER

-I received a Bachelor’s Degree in music in 1968 from the Hartt Music Conservatory at the University of Hartford in Connecticut.
-After teaching music for one year in the Manchester School District, I moved to California in 1969 and got a job as a band and orchestra director in the Pomona Unified School District.
+Gabe Petrocelli received a Bachelor’s Degree in music in 1968 from the Hartt Music Conservatory at the University of Hartford in Connecticut.
+After teaching music for one year in the Manchester School District, he moved to California in 1969 and worked as a band and orchestra director in the Pomona Unified School District.

-I earned a Masters in Music Composition and Conducting in 1974 from California State University, Los Angeles.
-In 1981, I was accepted for a teaching position the Chaffey High School District and became the band director at Alta Loma High School.
-Five years later, I enrolled in a doctoral program at the University of La Verne and earned my degree in Educational Management.
-I spent the last twenty years of my career in school administration, eventually becoming the principal at the Chaffey Adult School and Ontario High School.
-I worked also as an adjunct professor at Chaffey College, California State University, San Bernardino, Chapman University, and the University of La Verne.
+Petrocelli earned a master's degree in music composition and conducting in 1974 from California State University, Los Angeles.
+In 1981, he was accepted for a teaching position in the Chaffey High School District and became the band director at Alta Loma High School.
+Five years later, he enrolled in a doctoral program at the University of La Verne and earned his degree in educational management.
+Petrocelli spent the last twenty years of his career in school administration, eventually becoming the principals of both Chaffey Adult School and Ontario High School.
+He also worked as an adjunct professor at Chaffey College, California State University, San Bernardino, Chapman University, and the University of La Verne.

-Currently, I direct the Ontario Community Show Band (www.showband.net) and produce ten concerts annually.
-I’ve written hundreds of band arrangements for bands, orchestras, singers, and other soloists, most notably Ron Ellington Shy who is in the Rock ‘n Roll Hall of Fame; a number of piano works including a piano concerto for concert pianist Maria Perez-Goodman.
-My “Saint Mark’s Passion” was performed in Assisi, Italy.
-Also, several years ago, scored a documentary movie entitled “Mayberry Days.”
-See my website www.gabepetrocelli.com.
+Currently, Petrocelli directs the Ontario Community Show Band (www.showband.net) and produces ten concerts annually.
+He has written hundreds of band arrangements for bands, orchestras, singers, and other soloists, most notably Ron Ellington Shy, who is in the Rock ‘n Roll Hall of Fame; and a number of piano works including a piano concerto for concert pianist Maria Perez-Goodman.
+His “Saint Mark’s Passion” was performed in Assisi, Italy.
+Several years ago, Petrocelli scored a documentary movie entitled “Mayberry Days”.
+See his website www.gabepetrocelli.com.

-With respect to community service, I am a former member and president of the Ontario Rotary Club, was chairman of the 100-Year Anniversary of the Chaffey Joint Union High School District; and chairman for Measure P, a recent bond measure that addresses facilities maintenance, new construction, and technology in our local high schools.
+In respects to community service, Petrocelli is a former member and president of the Ontario Rotary Club; was chairman of the 100-Year Anniversary of the Chaffey Joint Union High School District; and is chairman for Measure P, a recent bond measure that addresses facilities-maintenance, new construction, and technology in our local high schools.

-Today I live in Alta Loma, California with my wife Susan who is the principal of Los Osos High School.
-I have three adult children, David, Lara, and Sonny, and two adult step-children Brandon and Bess.
+Today he lives in Alta Loma, California with his wife Susan who is the principal of Los Osos High School.
+Petrocelli has three adult children, David, Lara, and Sonny, and two adult step-children Brandon and Bess.

 Veronica Finn ○ BOARD MEMBER/FINANCE COMMITTEE